Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/events/TypedEventBus/functions/createTypedEventBus.md

 `EventMap` *extends* [`Record`](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type)\<`string`, `unknown`\>

+Map of event names to their data types.

 ## Parameters

 ### name?

 `string`

-Optional name for the bus
+Optional name for the bus (used in logging and diagnostics).

 ### options?

-Optional configuration options
+Optional configuration options for the event bus.

 #### maxMiddleware?